anna-kay/Reddit-summarization/README.md

 The repo contains:
 - Exploratory Data Analysis of the Reddit datasets
+- Filtering of noise from the Reddit datasets
-- Replication of the results of the papers that introduce the Transformer-based models for Abstractive Summarization.
+- Replication of the results of the papers that introduce the Transformer-based models for Abstractive Summarization
-- Fine-tuning of the Transformer-based models on the Reddit datasets.
+- Fine-tuning of the Transformer-based models on the Reddit datasets

 All datasets and models checkpoints used in the project are downloaded from Hugging Face 🤗.